-Initially you should bring your concern to the Program Director or a faculty member.
+Initially you should bring your concern to a faculty member or the Program Director.

-If you are concerned that a classmate may pose an immediate danger outside of the classroom, contact CUIMC Public Safety at 212-305-7979 and then call the Program Director's mobile number 914-907-5017.
+If you are concerned that a classmate may pose an immediate danger outside of the classroom, contact CUIMC Public Safety at 212-305-7979 and then call the Program Director's cell number 914-907-5017.